Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Additional Details and Figures for Section

 \subsection{Robustness to Model Misspecification}

 In the main text, we considered two forms of model misspecification: missing ion channels and incorrect gating kinetics.

 \paragraph{Omitted Ion Channels.}

-To test robustness to missing channels, we simulated data from a single-compartment model (length $10\mu\mathrm{m}$, radius $1\mu\mathrm{m}$) containing M-type potassium (KM) and L-type calcium (CaL) channels (Table \ref{tab:hhc_rate2}) in addition to Hodgkin-Huxley (HH) channels (Table \ref{tab:hhc_rate1}).
+To test robustness to missing channels, we simulated data from a four-compartment branch model (total length $96\mu\mathrm{m}$, radius $2\mu\mathrm{m}$) containing M-type potassium (KM) and L-type calcium (CaL) channels (Table \ref{tab:hhc_rate2}) in addition to Hodgkin-Huxley (HH) channels (Table \ref{tab:hhc_rate1}).
 Inference was performed using a model containing only the HH channels.
-A step current of \(0.004\,\mathrm{nA}\) was injected for 20\,ms. Extracellular voltages were recorded at a single electrode located \(10\,\mu\mathrm{m}\) away from the soma, with a noise level of \(\sigma_{obs} = 0.1\,\mu\mathrm{V}\).
+A constant current was injected for 20\,ms. Extracellular voltages were recorded at ten electrodes with a noise level of \(\sigma_{obs} = 0.1\,\mu\mathrm{V}\).
 Biophysical parameters for the simulation model are shown in Table~\ref{tab:single_comp_extra_channels}.

 During EKF inference, we fixed the standard deviation of the channel states to \(\sigma_\text{state} = 0.00001\ \mathrm{ms}^{-1/2}\) (same for all the channels) and treated \(\sigma_v\) as a free parameter to capture voltage uncertainty due to model mismatch.
 We performed hyperparameter sweeps over learning rates and initial values of the parameters, selecting the configuration with the highest marginal log-likelihood.